XChuckie/XChuckie/README.md

 ### Hi there 👋
+Facts about me!
+- 👩‍ I'm currently a postgraduate student from HFUT, majoring in Computer Science and Technology.

 <!--
 **Chuckie-XC1028/Chuckie-XC1028** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.